chadepl/datavis-project-2018/README.md

-# datavis-project-2018
-Project for the data visualization class at TU Delft (2018).
+Repository of the project for the data visualization class at TU Delft (2018).